Boys knock door-to-door during raging fire, 50 displaced

 "We just watched the roof implode and that was it," said resident Chrystal Walker.
 "I never imagined I would lose everything."

-Walker lived in a middle unit and is now one of more than 50 residents who have been displaced.
+Walker lived in a middle unit and is now one of more than 50 residents who has been displaced.

 "It's unbelievable, unreal.
 Unreal.
 No other words," she said.